Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Materials and methods

 For the bootstrap filter, we can, for instance, think of the $A_{t_j}^{1:N}$ used in the resampling as being the auxiliary random variables.
-The joint density admits the correct posterior density of the model $p(\theta\mid y)$ as a marginal and therefore the algorithm samples the parameter vectors $\theta$ from the true posterior~\citep{andrieu_roberts, andrieu_2010, doucet_2015}.
+The joint density admits the correct posterior density of the model $p(\theta\mid y)$ as a marginal and therefore the algorithm samples the parameter vectors $\theta$ from the true posterior~\cite{andrieu_roberts, andrieu_2010, doucet_2015}.
 With respect to an extended distribution, PMMH algorithms are standard MCMC samplers.

 One can use any unbiased estimator within any MCMC algorithm to produce a PMCMC algorithm.
-Different filtering and sampling algorithms impose different practical and implementational challenges and we focus here on the most general applicable version~\citep{doucet_2015, chopin_2020}.
+Different filtering and sampling algorithms impose different practical and implementational challenges and we focus here on the most general applicable version~\cite{doucet_2015, chopin_2020}.
 In the subsequent sections \textit{PF method} always refers to a PMMH algorithm consisting of a bootstrap filter inside an adaptive Metropolis-Hastings algorithm.

-\subsection{Neural Posterior Estimation And Conditional Normalizing Flows}
+\subsubsection{Neural posterior estimation and conditional normalizing flows}

-Neural posterior estimation (NPE) is a simulation-based inference (SBI) method which frames posterior construction as a (conditional) density-estimation problem.
+Neural posterior estimation (NPE) is a simulation-based inference (SBI) method which frames posterior construction as a (conditional) density-estimation problem \cite{papamakarios2016fast}.
 Given a simulator that produces samples $(\mathcal{D},\theta)$ by first drawing $\theta\sim p(\theta)$ and then $\mathcal{D}\sim p(\mathcal{D}\mid \theta)$, NPE fits a conditional neural network $p_{\phi}(\theta\mid\mathcal{D})$ to approximate the true posterior $p(\theta\mid\mathcal{D})$.
+Here $p(\mathcal{D}\mid \theta)$ denotes the implicit likelihood defined by the stochastic forward model.
+It is the distribution over datasets induced by running the forward model at a fixed parameter $\theta$.
+NPE sidesteps exact likelihood evaluation by relying only on these simulated samples.

-Typically the data $\mathcal{D}$ are preprocessed by a (learned) summary statistic~\citep{radev2020bayesflow}, which serves as the input to the conditional density estimator.
+Typically the data $\mathcal{D}$ are preprocessed by a (learned) summary statistic~\cite{radev2020bayesflow}, which serves as the input to the conditional density estimator.
 For clarity, this preprocessing step is omitted from the notation below.